jiamingqiu-jimmy/JeopardyPlaywrightQuestions/README.md

 #### Test Automation Best Practices
 - **What is a key benefit of writing end to end tests?**
-  - Ensuring Application Functionality from the user’s perspective is working correctly
+  - Ensuring application functionality from the user’s perspective is working correctly

 - **What is it to isolate a system under test by replacing a real dependency such as APIs with a controlled replacement, allowing reliable and faster tests?**
   - Mocking